Economy of France

 France has a highly developed social market economy with strong state participation in strategic sectors.
 It is the world's seventh-largest economy by nominal GDP and the ninth-largest economy by PPP, constituting around 3% of world GDP.
-Due to a volatile currency exchange rate, France's GDP as measured in dollars fluctuates sharply, by 2025 it is 15% larger than in 2008.
 France has a diversified economy, that is dominated by the service sector (which in 2017 represented 78.8% of its GDP), whilst the industrial sector accounted for 19.5% of its GDP and the primary sector accounted for the remaining 1.7%.
 In 2024, France was the largest Foreign Direct Investment recipient in Europe, and Europe's second-largest spender in research and development.
 It was ranked among the 10 most innovative countries in the world by the 2020 Bloomberg Innovation Index, as well as the 15th most competitive nation globally according to the 2019 Global Competitiveness Report (up 2 notches compared to 2018).
 It was the fifth-largest trading nation in the world (and second in Europe after Germany).
-France is also the most visited destination in the world, as well as the European Union's leading agricultural power.
+France is also the most-visited destination in the world, as well as the European Union's leading agricultural power.

-According to the International Monetary Fund (IMF), in 2025, France was the world's 25th country by GDP per capita with $49,823 per inhabitant.
+According to the International Monetary Fund (IMF), in 2025, France was the world's 25th country by GDP per capita with $48,981 per inhabitant.
 In 2023, France was listed on the United Nations's Human Development Index with a value of 0.920 (indicating very high human development) and 25th on the Corruption Perceptions Index in 2024.
 Among OECD members, France has a highly efficient and strong social security system, which comprises roughly 31.7% of GDP.